rnascunha/coap-te/README.md

 * [git](https://git-scm.com/) to download;
 * [CMake](https://cmake.org/) to build and compile;

-### Windows

-Download and install the above software.
-Use [Visual Studio](https://visualstudio.microsoft.com/) compiler.
+At Windows system, download and install the above software (use [Visual Studio](https://visualstudio.microsoft.com/) compiler).

 ### Linux